jupyter-book/mystmd/docs/external-references.md

 ## Referencing external MyST projects

 When using the HTML renderer for MyST, an API is provided for the deployed site.
-This provides pre-parsed, structured content as {term}`mdast` that can be included and rendered in a tooltip.
+This provides pre-parsed, structured content as an AST that can be included and rendered in a tooltip.

 ```{tip}
 Try adding `.json` at the end of the URL on this page.
 The data is structured and provides authors, license information,